 - Add lemon juice and mix well.

-- Garnish with fresh cream.
+- Garnish with fresh cream and serve hot.